TimmyAtom112/My-new-project/README.md

 1. the chatbot has a greeting function: that greets the user once executed
 2. the chatbot has a joke function: i.e it can tell a joke
 3. the chatbot has a features that tells the current date and time
+4. the chatbot has a features that replies to the user base on the user's input